-There are lots of budgeting apps available which could help you squirrel away some extra cash, so you don’t find yourself high and dry in an emergency.
+There are lots of budgeting apps available, which could help you squirrel away some extra cash, so you don’t find yourself high and dry in an emergency.

 Talk to your employer about the government’s COVID-19 support package

 Your employer may not have applied for the wage subsidy already but could be eligible.
-If you want to find out if your employer has already received the wage subsidy, you can check on the COVID-19 Wage Subsidy Employer Search.
+If you want to find out if your employer has received the wage subsidy, you can check on the COVID-19 Wage Subsidy Employer Search.

 Look into insurance options

-There are lots of insurance options out there which can help in the event you lose your job or are too sick to work for a while.
+There are lots of insurance options out there, which can help in the event you lose your job or are too sick to work for a while.

 - Mortgage: Most people wouldn’t be able to pay the mortgage if they lost their job.
 Mortgage protection insurance covers repayments if something serious happens.

-⚠️ Remember: There are certain requirements with insurance policies.
+⚠️ Remember: There are specific requirements with insurance policies.
 You may have to hold a policy for a certain length of time before you can claim, or be out of work for a significant period.
 Contact insurance companies directly for more detailed information.

 Consider alternative income